qorix-group/process_description/process/process_areas/quality_management/guidance/quality_plan_template.rst

 3.6 Quality Management Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Describe the project strategy to qualify the platform or components of the platform to the appropriate international standards and directives
+Describe the project strategy to qualify the platform or components of the platform to the appropriate international standards and directives.

 **Eclipse Roles**
 Description of Eclipse roles.